groutoutlook/emacsinsert.nvim/README.md

 ### Maximal

-This config creates Neovim mappings for all of the default Readline text-editing shortcuts, minus ones readline.nvim doesn't (yet) have support for, for example `transpose-chars` and `capitalize-word`.
+This config creates Neovim mappings for all of the default Readline text-editing shortcuts, minus ones EmacsInsert.nvim doesn't (yet) have support for, for example `transpose-chars` and `capitalize-word`.
 You can copy-paste this block into your `init.lua` and delete the mappings you don't want.

 ```lua
 local readline = require 'readline'